You know us. Yeah sure we can list every restaurant and bar in Wicker

 1840 W. North Avenue

-The Southern has quickly become know for its outstanding
+The Southern has quickly become know for its outstanding brunch and

-everyone uses to describe The Southern Brunch: delicious.
+uses to describe The Southern Brunch: delicious.

 Have a favorite who's not included?
 Let us know.
 We're happy to add them.